TigerDirect: Retail closing, sale to PCM

 On March 16, 2015, TigerDirect announced that it would close all but three of its retail stores in an effort to focus exclusively on online and business-to-business sales.
-Canadian operations consisted of 6 stores in Southern Ontario and all closed in 2015 (and replaced by the online distribution centre in Richmond Hill under Acrodex or PCM Canada) The locations left open were located in Jefferson, Georgia, Guaynabo, Puerto Rico, and its then-headquarters location at Miami, Florida.
+Canadian operations consisted of 6 stores in Southern Ontario and all closed in 2015 (and replaced by the online distribution centre in Richmond Hill under Acrodex or PCM Canada) The locations left open were located in Jefferson, Georgia, Guaynabo, Puerto Rico, and its headquarters location at Miami, Florida.
 The company also closed a distribution center in Naperville, Illinois.

 In November 2015, PCM Inc. acquired Systemax's "North American Technology Group", including TigerDirect, for $14 million.
 The division had, by late 2015, incurred operating losses of $68 million (in contrast to its other businesses, which had an operating profit).
 The acquisition was closed on December 1, 2015 with the sale of its business-to-business customer list and intellectual property.
 The transfer of Systemax's web assets is to occur by February 15, 2016.
 The company also announced the shutdown of its remaining distribution center and retail stores.

 In late-December 2015, the site began holding a clearout sale with no returns accepted; a company spokesperson stated that the site was liquidating its current stock in preparation for its formal transfer to PCM.